Snowball fight

 A snowball fight is a physical game in which balls of snow are thrown with the intention of hitting somebody else.
 The game is similar to dodgeball in its major factors, though typically less organized.
 This activity is primarily played during winter when there is sufficient snowfall.

-Two examples of organized games involving snowball fights are Yukigassen and SheenAab Jung.
-Yukigassen (雪合戦) is a snowball fighting-competition from Japan.
-SheenAab Jung (aka 'Snow Fighting') is played in Jammu and Kashmir of India.

 History

+Snowball fights are depicted in European medieval manuscripts.
+They were also depicted in artwork throughout Renaissance Europe and appear in Japanese artwork as early as the 18th century.

 Legal prohibition

 In 1472, the city council of Amsterdam allegedly prohibited snowball fights for reasons of public safety, a prohibition which occasionally finds its way into lists of strange laws.
 The law, if it ever existed, is not presently enforced.

 Several localities have passed ordinances prohibiting snowball fights, typically as part of a larger prohibition on thrown missiles.
 In 2018, the town council of Severance, Colorado unanimously overturned one such ban after hearing from a local youth.
 Similarly, after its "snowball ordinance" became the subject of national news coverage, the city of Wausau, Wisconsin chose to remove the word "snowball" from a list of dangerous objects specifically prohibited from being thrown on public property.

+Many elementary schools prohibit snowball fights because children will often inadvertently fashion snowballs with snow that contains small rocks, ice, or other debris, potentially causing serious injury when thrown.